gloaysa/weeklyPrompts/Part_1-Front_End/w3/BeaverBrowser_w3_prompt/README.md

 3. **model.js**: All the functionality connected to storing, accessing, modifying beavers.
 It will have a main object storing other objects and functions.
 No libraries, just vanilla javascript :)

-	+ beaversList: the main object, contains objects and functions.
+	+ beaversList: the 'model' in your MVC
 	**PROPERTIES**

 		- beaverRecord: object.
 Their properties must be: